-Originally from Long Island, New York, Emily’s intro to the outdoors was hiking the PCT in 2014.
-Since moving to Portland post-hike, she picked up climbing via some REI coworkers and was hooked.
-In her 3ish years of climbing, she has discovered that alpine rock climbing with a bitchin’ approach is her discipline of choice, but is more than happy to clip bolts, and most recently has learned to ice climb.
+Originally from Long Island, NY, Emily’s intro to the outdoors was hiking the PCT in 2014.
+Since moving to Portland post-hike, she picked up climbing from REI coworkers and was hooked.
+In her 3ish years of climbing, she has discovered that alpine rock climbing with a bitchin’ approach is her discipline of choice, but is more than happy to clip bolts.
 She has embraced all aspects of climbing – the adrenaline rush of leading, the frustration of backing off of a summit, and the acceptance that she will never have pretty hands ever again.
 She is a recipient of the 2018 American Alpine Institute’s Guide Like Liz Scholarship, which will allow her to pursue her dream of becoming an AMGA mountain guide.
-She hopes to utilize guiding to spread her love of the mountains and to create equal opportunities for women and trans folks in the climbing community.
+She hopes to utilize guiding to spread her love of the mountains and to create equal opportunities for underrepresented genders in the climbing community.